coda289/cse15l-lab-report/Lab-Report-3.md

 $ find ./911report/ -name "*2.txt" -ls >> findexamples.txt
 ```
 `-exec` \
 This helps when I want to move multiple files at once.
 It would take a lot longer to do it one by one.
+Thos moved all of the files that started with chapter in to a temporary location with one command.
 ```
 dakot@DESKTOP-2TDL2AN MINGW64 ~/Downloads/docsearch-main/technical
-$ find ./911report/ -name "*2.txt" -ls >> findexamples.txt
+$ find -name "chapter*" -exec mv {} ./templocation/ \;
 ```

 This can help me run commands when I know the file name but do not know the path.
 I can also copy multiple files to the same file wusing this command.